MSTADreamTeam/MSTA/README.md

 The data will be recovered from BBG or other source for the first daily dataset.
 Then we can use IG HTTP protocols to build dataset live and trade live.

+Note that on the main reference paper they transform an inomogenous timestamp price dataset into a more simple time series containing only trend information.

 ## Description of the strategy

 Multi algo approach where a core algorithm uses a set of predictions given by a selection of predictive models to give a global answer.
 As of now the prediction model will be restricted to a binary (up/down) classification equivalent to predicting if the return of an asset will be positive, allowing the use of classification algos.